ONLYOFFICE/CommunityServer/Roadmap.md

 ### General

-* Modularity support
 * Allow to add administrator to the People module
-* CKEditors/MediaWiki update
 * Session time limit
 * Separate settings for Mail Server within the portal
-* Integration with CPanel, Plesk, APS STANDART

 ### Documents module

-* Integration with DocuSign, adobe sign
+* Integration with DocuSign
+* Change work with DropBox to use official SDK instead of SharpBox
 * Sharing menu and dialog window redesign
-* Sharing of documents with a password
-* Sharing of documents with a limited time
-* Document copying, downloading and printing denial
 * Changing of document owner by administrator

+### Projects module

+* Task copy creation

 ### Mail module